 If you are working with a “hot” manure (such as chicken manure), you may want to add it in the fall so it has a chance to “cool” before spring planting.

 √ Make Structural Repairs

 If critters in the garden were a problem this year, you may want to fix the fence or build a new fence before the end of the season.
 Spring is a busy time of year to fit in a large project.
 I love this idea I found on Grit and will probably try it to keep chickens out next year.

 Unless your chickens are doing the work for you, give your compost pile a good turning before it freezes solid.

 Create a garden journal or check out The Gardening Notebook by Schneider Peeps, which is chock full of great gardening tips and tricks and offers places for garden planning and notes.
 By knowing what worked this year (and what didn’t) you can replicate the good things next year.

 Keep These Things in Mind

 If you had disease or pests on a particular plant, do not compost it.
-Microbes, insect larvae and disease could be transferred to your compost bin.
+Microbes, insect larvae, and disease could be transferred to your compost bin.
 Powdery mildew is one of those things that you want to burn.
 Do not compost infected foliage.

 If you planted a fall bulb crop (such as garlic), make sure to mark its location.
 In the fall you might remember where you put it, but a long winter means you often forget.
-There is nothing more discouraging than digging up your garlic when your planting your tomatoes in the spring.
+There is nothing more discouraging than digging up your garlic when you’re planting your tomatoes in the spring.
 Trust me, I know this from personal experience.
 You’ll also want to heavily mulch your overwintering crops.
 Leaf mold is great for that.